rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>FLOAT</span>
 ####Description
 Sets the zoom factor of the page.
 Factor 1.0 is no zoom, values less than 1.0 are zoomed out and values greater than 1.0 are zoomed in.
+In Windows, it is recommended to not to use the zoom value less than 1.0 because the page doesn't look in readable format.
 ####Access